uowaep/CubiQuake/README.md

 ### Multiplayer
 It hasn't been tested yet, but CubiQuake is designed to be multiplayer.

-### Known Bugs
+### Known Issues
-- no known bugs
+- no known issues

 ### ToDo
-- add 'block type' tool setting (texture)
-- add 'block shape' tool setting
-- add ramp shape
 - test multiplayer
+- update world generator to use cluster prefabs

+### ChangeLog
+r78
+- added ramp shape (with collision)
+- added 2 axis block rotation (textures stay aligned to the world) (keys: [ ] -+)
+- added texture tools (keys: mwheel)
+- added shape tool (keys: <>)
+- added revision text in upper right of screen
+- updated surface culling to handle rotated shapes and partial cube sides (triangles)